Lugasamo/portfolio/user/pages/04.projects/02.project-aigi/project.md

 hero_image: {  }
 project_images: {  }
 hero_title: 'Australian Indigenous Governance Institute'
-project_type: ui-ux
+project_type: web-design
-client: AIGI
+client: 'Australian Indigenous Governance Institute'
 role: 'UX UI Designer'
-year: '2022'
+year: '2021'
 project_url: 'https://www.aigi.org.au'
 featured: false
 tags:
-    - 'UI Case'
-    - 'UX Case'
+    - 'UX UI Case'
     - Accesability
 challenge: "Designing for AIGI was more than building a website—it was about creating a culturally respectful digital platform that could speak to and support Indigenous communities across Australia. \n\nThe challenge was to reflect deep cultural identity while ensuring the platform was modern, accessible, easy to manage, and able to grow with the organization’s needs.\n\nWe needed to balance heritage and modernity, storytelling and functionality—all while staying aligned with Aboriginal and Torres Strait Islander design principles."
 solution: "Culturally-Informed Visual Language\nDynamic Banner Imagery with Textural Layers\nFlexible Content Types with Consistent UI Logic\nAccessible, Community-Centered Navigation\nComponent-Based Design System"